novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-105.md

 (Hello?)

-It was answered by a female singer Lee Hyun-woo knew, Kim Yoon-seon.
+It was answered by the only female singer Lee Hyun-woo knew, Kim Yoon-seon.

 “Are you busy?”